WangXFng/EEDN/README.md

 ### Run (Configures are given by Constants.py and Main.py)
 > python Main.py

 ### Note
 * As mentioned in paper, EEDN requires a shallow and wide architecture, please **DO NOT** over limit the embedding size for comparisons.
 * When you apply EEND on other datasets, as **$\lambda$** and **$\delta$** are sensitive, please tune the these two hyperparameters by optuna at least 100 times, which **HAS BEEN IMPLEMENTED** by the given code in Main.py (line.162)
-* If the memory of your GPU server is less than 24G, please small the embedding size in Main.py (line.145-148).
-* If you have any problem, please contact me by kaysenn@163.com.
+* If you have any problem, please feel free to contact me by kaysenn@163.com.

 ### Acknowledge
 Thanks to [Coder-Yu](https://github.com/Coder-Yu/SELFRec) who collected many available baselines.

 ### Dependencies